 #81: Glamorous Blowout with Long Layers

 A glamorous blowout with long layers values the texture of your tresses.
 Long layers are great for adding volume.
-If you want a sexy look, try long hair with layers.
+If you want a stunning look, try long hair with layers.

 #82: Bouncy Layered U-Shaped Cut